learnpack/docs/quickstart-learners.md

 The easiest way to run a LearnPack tutorial is to initiate it using our [click-and-learn bridge](https://s.4geeks.com/start), if you will like to do it yourself (without any magic) read the following guide:

-## How to open any LearnPack tutorial in the cloud (recommended)
+## How to open any LearnPack tutorial in the cloud

 > 🛟 Skip this section if you want to run locally on your computer

-For this explanation, we picked the [Looping with Javascript](https://github.com/4GeeksAcademy/javascript-arrays-exercises-tutorial) tutorial.
+We picked the [Looping with Javascript](https://github.com/4GeeksAcademy/javascript-arrays-exercises-tutorial) tutorial for this explanation.

 ### Opening on Github Codespaces